Cordeaux Dam: Heritage listing

 The former resident officer's cottage erected at the time of the dam's construction to house the resident engineer, is an excellent and intact example of the high standard of accommodation provided for Public Works Department senior staff.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The dam and grounds are recognised by the National Trust of Australia (NSW) as being a place which is part of the cultural environment of Australia, which has aesthetic, historical, architectural, archaeological, scientific and social significance for future generations, as well as for the present community of NSW.

 The dam and grounds are recognised by the Heritage Council of NSW as a place which is of significance to NSW in relation to its historical, scientific, cultural, social, archaeological, natural and aesthetic values.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The cyclopean masonry of the dam is an excellent early example of gravity dam construction in the Inter War era.
 It incorporates inspection galleries, contraction joints, and foundation drainage systems which collectively demonstrate the advanced state of this technology at the time.

 Terraces and platforms adjoining the dam abutments demarcate the location of plant and equipment used in the construction of the dam, in particular the location of the cableway head towers, and concrete batching plant.
 The plateau of the upper picnic area was the site of the original construction township and retains a road formation, culverts and drainage lines and tennis court from that era.

 The grounds of the dam retain numerous tree plantings undertaken for the opening of the dam in 1927.
 Collectively the diversity of these trees present a good record of past horticultural practices.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 The wall of the Cordeaux Dam is the longest of all the dams constructed in the Upper Nepean Catchment Area.
 Cordeaux Dam is one of three dams in NSW which incorporate extensive inter War Egyptian architectural detailing.
 Cordeaux Dam is one of two extant dams in NSW which incorporate pedestrian and vehicular entry pavilions to the crest wall.

-The crest and valve houses and inlet works retain original ironwork and machinery such as roller gates, penstocks and penstock opening sysyem which represent a substantial repository of water supply delivery technology for the era in NSW.
+The crest and valve houses and inlet works retain original ironwork and machinery such as roller gates, penstocks and penstock opening system which represent a substantial repository of water supply delivery technology for the era in NSW.

 The dam incorporates the first instance of multiple level water discharges and valve houses, and emergency roller gates in NSW.
 The ensemble of plant buildings either associated with the construction or completion of the dam, such as weatherboard machine shed (adapted to double garage) and the corrugated iron blacksmiths, are unique in situ examples within the broader context of the four Metropolitan Dams.